How do I qualify?

-Yes, there are lenders who will cover you for more than 97% of the property value depending on the cost of LMI but did you know that you may be able to borrow even more?
+There are lenders who will cover you for more than 97% of the property value depending on the cost of LMI but did you know that you may be able to borrow even more?

-You can also avoid LMI altogether but how?
+You can also avoid LMI altogether!